TACC/Core-CMS/taccsite_cms/static/site_cms/css/README.md

 # TACC CMS - Stylesheets

-Stylesheets are built from source code entry point files located in `./exports*`.
-Styles are imported from source code files located in `./_imports/*`.
+Stylesheets are built from source code entry point files located in `./src/*`.
+Stylesheets are built to static asset artifact directory `./build/*`.

 Add new stylesheets into these locations to be picked up by the `npm run build` task and the django `collectstatic` steps.